-Considered through processes that engage speech act theory; performative composition; representational politics embedded within audition; the critical analysis of auditory fundamental parameters through paradigms of discipline and desire; and historically shifting socio-political economies mapped through tensions and negotiations between the individual and the collective, each of the works considered here are addressed as feminist experiments in exercises of governmentality.
-By governmentality I mean that each work is addressed as a means by which to consider processes of “organisation, distribution, and limitation of powers in a society” (Foucault 2008: 16, 13) with a focus upon shifting materialisations of “woman” as subject, gender and politics considered through socio-aesthetic processes of sound arts and experimental music production.
+Considered through processes that engage speech act theory; performative composition; representational politics embedded within audition; the critical analysis of auditory fundamental parameters through paradigms of discipline and desire; and historically shifting sociopolitical liberal economies mapped through tensions and negotiations between the individual and the collective, each of the artworks considered within Feminist Frequencies are addressed as experiments governmentality.
+By this I mean that each work is considered through processes of “organisation, distribution, and limitation of powers in a society” (Foucault 2008: 16, 13) where shifting definitions of “woman” – as subject, as gender and as politics – are considered through socio-aesthetic processes of sound arts and experimental music production.

 Finally, an overarching intention of Feminist Frequencies is not only to investigate the ways in which historical differences may have manifested in sound arts and experimental musics.
 Specifically, the intention is to connect these aesthetic disciplines as informed by recent scholarship undertaken within the field of sound studies directly with feminist, queer and critical race scholarship.
-Feminist Frequencies, then, is intentionally transdisciplinary and outward looking, listening out for relations and patterns with wider discourses so as to connect with broader ranges of experience that a listening-in to sound alone, as sound for sound’s sake, might possibly allow and to instead situate the field in connection with a multitude of other herstorical temporalities.
+Feminist Frequencies, then, is intentionally transdisciplinary, listening out for relations and patterns within wider discourses so as to connect with broader ranges of sonic experience that a listening-in to sound alone, as sound for sound’s sake, can ever possibly allow and to instead infuse listening with a multitude of other herstorical temporalities.